near/near-cli-rs/docs/GUIDE.en.md

     - _sign-with-plaintext-private-key - Sign the transaction with a plaintext private key_

-        When choosing this signature option, _near-cli_ will ask the user to enter access keys:
+        When choosing this signature option, _near CLI_ will ask the user to enter access keys:
         - "public_key":"ed25519:Ebx7...",
         - "private_key":"ed25519:2qM8..."

     - _sign-with-access-key-file - Sign the transaction using the account access key file (access-key-file.json)_

-        When choosing this signature option, _near-cli_ will ask the user to enter the path to a file that contains information about account access keys.
+        When choosing this signature option, _near CLI_ will ask the user to enter the path to a file that contains information about account access keys.

     - _sign-with-seed-phrase - Sign the transaction using the seed phrase_

-        When choosing this signature option, _near-cli_ will ask the user to enter the mnemonic phrase associated with the account.
+        When choosing this signature option, _near CLI_ will ask the user to enter the mnemonic phrase associated with the account.

 2. Actions with a signed transaction